sparors/laravel-ussd/readme.md

 }
 ```

-Run you logic and return the next state fully qualified class name
+Run your logic and return the next state's fully qualified class name

 ``` php
 <?php